Since time immemorial, humankind has embraced hunting for multiple reasons.

 - Preservation of public safety.
-Hunting zones are designated to ensure the general populace, like other hunters or bystanders, does not get compromised due to your hunting activity.
+Hunting zones are designated to ensure that the general populace, like other hunters or bystanders, does not get compromised due to your hunting activity.

 For example, one can get charged with reckless endangerment for firing at a deer in a densely populated area such as a parking lot, across highways with heavy traffic, or aerial hunting, no matter how good of a marksman you may be.